swcarpentry/good-enough-practices-in-scientific-computing/index.md

 particularly by managing the process of merging independent changes made by different people, and distributing those changes back to everyone in a controlled, traceable way.

-At a technical level, a good version control system should thus give a researcher the ability to
+A good version control system should allow a researcher to:

-1. Understand and review the entire development history of a file, including identifying when a particular change was made and who made it.
+1.  understand and review the entire development history of a file, including identifying when a particular change was made and who made it;
-2. Locate the place in the history where a particular change was introduced, easily and quickly.
+2.  locate the place in the history where a particular change was introduced, easily and quickly;
-3. Evaluate an individual change to a file so that its effects can be understood and, if necessary, undone.
+3.  evaluate an individual change to a file so that its effects can be understood and, if necessary, undone;
-    This is especially useful for isolating bugs in software.
-4. Manage concurrent changes from many different collaborators
+4.  manage concurrent changes from many different collaborators; and
-5. Make projects discoverable through portals like GitHub.
+5.  make projects discoverable through portals like GitHub.

-We believe that the best tools for providing these five capabilities are the major version control software that are widely used in software development.
+We believe that the best tools for providing these capabilities are version control systems that are widely used in software development, such as Git, Mercurial, and Subversion
-These include Git, Mercurial, and Subversion, all of which provide the same basic functionality.
+(which all provide the same basic functionality).
-We thus recommend that scientific computing beginners learn to use one of these "big three" version control tools as soon as possible.
+We therefore recommend that researchers use one of these.

+However,
-However, it is important to distinguish between version control as a concept, as described above, and these particular software tools.
+it is important to distinguish between the concept of version control and particular implementations.
+In particular,
-We recognize that many novices find these tools particularly difficult to learn and that the benefits of version control tools become most apparent for projects that are larger and more complex than those undertaken by early stage researchers.
+we recognize that many newcomers find these tools difficult to learn and that the benefits of version control tools may only become apparent on projects that are larger and more complex than the "solo researcher" projects common in many academic fields.

-We thus also suggest a second, manual approach for managing file versions that can be appropriate for small-scale projects with few investigators working closely together.
+We therefore also suggest a second, manual approach for managing changes that can be appropriate for small projects with one or a few investigators working closely together.

+**FIXME: Justin, I've never seen this CHANGELOG approach implemented - can you please point us at a project where you or one of your colleagues do this?**

 For a manual approach to version control, we suggest adding a file called `CHANGELOG.txt` to the `docs` subfolder inside of a project folder.